Makes 4 x 350g tubs so cost per tub of sauce = £1.26

 However, like many people I am doing my best to cut costs as best I can and try to reduce expenditure where I can, so I thought I would share a few tips and tricks with you all.

 One of the suggestions in my sourdough group on facebook was things to do with leftover sourdough starter (or discard).
 This is because sometimes when you have bulk fed your starter to make bread you have extra leftover.
 I’ve tried brownies (they were nice but a little weird), and then discovered these pancakes.

 Ok so thanks to my amazing sourdough experiments I have put on 3kgs (might also be all the wine and cake and sweeties…) and my wonderful neighbour also got me a subscription to Olive magazine for my birthday, which is packed with amazing recipes that I just needed to try immediately!

 None of this is going to help my waistline, but oh my god I do love trying new things in the kitchen, AND some of these are slow-cooker recipes which is encouraging me to use mine a bit more and also helping me manage my transition back to work as I can slow-cook dinners while working from home – all kinds of win!

+I have always admired those people who can knock up a cake without needing a recipe.
 I’ve always known it’s something to do with ratios, but can never remember what the ratios are and how to apply them, so I always end up looking up a recipe anyway.